-The video for the album opener for The Black Parade had an immense task: set up and represent an elaborate concept, including a new cast of characters, with a five-minute song representing a make-or-break record.
-Of course, the end product pulled this off, and showed the world just how ambitious this emo-punk act from Newark truly were.
-Directed by Samuel Bayer, known for his work with Green Day and Nirvana, the video shows the band members as their alter-egos the Black Parade, clad in black marching-band outfits on a magnificent float, playing to the album’s central character the Patient.
+This video had a truly immense task: set up and represent an elaborate concept, including a new cast of characters, with a five-minute song representing a make-or-break record.
+Of course, the end product pulled this off spectacularly, and showed the world just how ambitious this emo-punk act from Newark truly were.
+Directed by Samuel Bayer (known for his work with Green Day and Nirvana), the video shows the band members as their alter-egos clad in black marching-band outfits on a magnificent float, playing to the album’s central character The Patient.
 Arguably the birth of MCR as the conceptual minds that fans now know them as today.

 My Chemical Romance videos have consistently impressive choreography, with Teenagers being a prime example.
 The video showcased an unexpected and somewhat unsettling dance done by cheerleaders in gas masks as My Chemical Romance perform in a high school gymnasium to a group of fans, all before the whole thing descends into chaos.
 It’s weird, it’s well-executed, it’s over-the-top, it’s surprising, and it’s impossible to look away from – all of the best components of My Chemical Romance’s most powerful videos.

-For the first two Danger Days videos, My Chemical Romance started a storyline that expanded from one song to the next; SING was the second part, presenting the dramatic end to the plot started in the Na Na Na video.
-Set in dystopian 2019 California, the video brings the album’s high-octane world to life, with the band performing in their roles as the Killjoys.
+For the first two Danger Days videos, My Chemical Romance kicked off a storyline that expanded from one song to the next; SING was the second part, presenting the dramatic end to the plot started in the Na Na Na video.
+Set in dystopian California in 2019, the video brings the album’s high-octane world to life, with the band performing in their roles as the Killjoys.
 Action-packed and futuristic, this video has all of the makings of a good science-fiction movie: blasters, bright lights and a heroic-yet-tragic fight scene to end it all.

-The Ghost of You is less a music video and more the shortest war epic ever made.
-And like any great war movie, it comes with its fair share of tragedy and drama: half of the video takes place during full-bore battle sequences on the beach, while the other half features the band in period uniform performing for soldiers who are saying goodbye to their sweethearts before heading to the frontlines.
-The most breathtaking scene is of course when the dance floor dissolves into the battlefield; for that alone, this video deserves an Oscar.
+The Ghost Of You is less a music video and more the shortest war epic ever made.
+And like any great war movie, it comes with its fair share of tragedy and drama: half of the video takes place during full-bore battle sequences on the beach, while the other half features My Chem in period uniforms performing for soldiers who are saying goodbye to their sweethearts before heading to the frontlines.
+The most breathtaking scene is of course when the dance floor dissolves into the battlefield.
+For that alone, this video deserves an Oscar.

 3. Na Na Na